yuanchenyang/facebook-group-archiver/Readme.md

 ```
 python test.py
 ```
 This will test all the archiving and syncing capabilities of `archiver.py`.
 These tests do not cover `viewer.py`.
+These tests are completely independent of Facebook's API, and do not require an internet connection to run.

 Updating Schema
 ---------------